-As of May 2021, I am migrating most of my travel journals to Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
-This is an excerpt from my three weeks in Morocco in 2017.
+Most of my travel journals are now at Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
+This is an excerpt from my travels in Morocco in 2017.

-It’s a leisurely morning in the Saharan camel camp, and I would have been happy to stay for a few more days.
-But I’m assured there’s still a lot to see on our Moroccan tour.
+It’s a leisurely morning in the camel camp, and I would have been happy to stay for a few more days in this part of the Western Sahara.
 After breakfast, we mount our camels and say goodbye to the Erg Chebbe dunes, and head back to Merzouga.

 We stop at a store that sells fresh camel milk, and are invited to the pens out back.
 Catherine tries her hand at milking a camel, while I watch a jealous baby camel trying to get his share.
 There’s a blue-eyed camel here, which Doug says is fairly rare.